maiertech/website/src/routes/posts/a-guide-to-understanding-how-yarn-hoists-dependencies-and-handles-conflicting-packages/index.md

 > packages will always be able to access the dependencies they listed in their
 > manifests.

-The docs do not describe Yarn’s hoisting algorithm, but mention certain [hoisting guarantees](https://classic.yarnpkg.com/blog/2017/05/31/determinism/).
+The docs do not describe Yarn’s hoisting algorithm but mention certain [hoisting guarantees](https://classic.yarnpkg.com/blog/2017/05/31/determinism/).
 These guarantees suggest that you should not expect your `node_modules` folder to have a specific layout.
 As you will see later in this post, small changes in